Analysis of the Anderson operator: Geometric Littlewood-Paley decomposition

 \section{Geometric Littlewood-Paley decomposition}

-We recall from Klainerman \& Rodnianski's work \cite{KR} the basics of Littlewood-Paley decomposition in a manifold setting.
-We use it to provide a self-contained proof of Proposition \ref{PropCvgce} on the renormalization of ${\sf \Pi}(h\xi_r, X_{h,r,z_0})$, and Lemma \ref{LemMPseudoDiff} and Lemma \ref{lem:algebraicrewind} -- both are used in the construction of the resolvent of $H$ in Section \ref{SubsectionDefnApprox}.
+We recall from Klainerman and Rodnianski's work \cite{KR} the basics of Littlewood-Paley decomposition in a manifold setting.
+We use it to indicate a proof of Proposition \ref{PropCvgce} on the renormalization of ${\sf \Pi}(\xi_\varepsilon, X_\varepsilon)$ which is used in the construction of the resolvent of $H$.